-There are no adequate and well-controlled studies in pregnant women, however, fetal defects and miscarriages have been reported.
+There are no adequate and well-controlled studies in pregnant women, however, foetal defects and miscarriages have been reported.

-Women of childbearing potential should be advised to avoid becoming pregnant and use an effective method of contraception during treatment with fluorouracil and up to 6 months afterwards (see section 4.4).
-If the drug is used during pregnancy, or if the patient becomes pregnant while taking the drug, the patient should be fully informed of the potential hazard to the fetus and genetic counselling is recommended.
+Women of childbearing potential should be advised to avoid becoming pregnant and use an effective method of contraception during treatment with fluorouracil and at least 6 months afterwards.
+If the drug is used during pregnancy, or if the patient becomes pregnant while taking the drug, the patient should be fully informed of the potential hazard to the foetus and genetic counselling is recommended.
 Fluorouracil should be used during pregnancy only if the potential benefit justifies the potential risk to the foetus.

 Since it is not known whether fluorouracil passes into breast milk, breast-feeding must be discontinued if the mother is treated with fluorouracil.

-Men treated with fluorouracil are advised not to father a child during and for up to 6 months following cessation of treatment (see section 4.4).
-Advice on conservation of sperm should be sought prior to treatment because of the possibility of irreversible infertility due to therapy with fluorouracil
+Men treated with fluorouracil are advised not to father a child during and for up to 3 months following cessation of treatment.
+Advice on conservation of sperm should be sought prior to treatment because of the possibility of irreversible infertility due to therapy with fluorouracil.